chancejohnstone/piRF/README.md

 The NASA data set comprises different size NACA 0012 airfoils at various wind tunnel speeds and angles of attack.

-The follwoing functions are not exported by *piRF* but are used for this example.
+The following functions are not exported by *piRF* but are used for this example.

 ``` r